Deep work strategies: Achieve peak focus and productivity

 "Hyperfocus: How to Be More Productive in a World of Distraction"

-The author explores the concept of hyperfocus and offers strategies to improve concentration in the face of constant distractions.
+The author explores the mechanisms of hyperfocus and offers practical strategies for improving concentration against the backdrop of constant attentional demands.

 0 comments